 The City of Gold Coast supports a range of environment related education programs and services.
 Some involve school visits and links to school curriculum.
-Our current programs are:
+Our current programs are listed here below.

 City of Gold Coast coordinates a number of coastal community engagement programs for students and the community.
 Learn about coastal processes, the abundance of sea life and vegetation, and their existence as part of a precious beach ecosystem.